Bedrock Acquires Procoto to Revolutionize Procurement Processes and Enhance Enterprise Supplier Management Capabilities.

 Using this scorecard, you can ensure that your suppliers meet your business needs and standards.

-A supplier evaluation scorecard generally includes the following components:
+A supplier or vendor evaluation scorecard generally includes the following components:

 Note that when determining what to incorporate into your supplier scorecard, it’s crucial to think about the kind of data that will be most effective in evaluating the performance of your vendor.
 We’ll discuss this further in the subsequent section.